Peleda23/-100DaysOfCode/r1-log.md

 Did some html an sass in the morning.
 Worked on landing page project.
 Used flexbox property for mobile version.
 Hope to do some more tomorrow.
 Tomorrow friday friday.

+### R1D11

+Hi, i didn't code for couple days.
+Some times i need more motivation to keep going.
+This morning i done some FCC exercises.
+Same done and in the evening.
+And started another html challenge.
+In future try to keep learning more javascript.
+JavaScript is still new world for me.
+World witch need to conquer.